 4."Ahead of time" means the reimbursement happens based on the forecasted weather the morning of.
 We want you to know if you’re being reimbursed or not so you can have extra money to spend to plan around the rain, so we pay you before it rains.

-You’ll be automatically contacted the morning of if you’re eligible for a guarantee payment, and you’ll be provided a method to receive your guarantee.
+You’ll be automatically contacted the morning of your stay when you’re eligible for a Weather Guarantee payment—and be provided with a choice of methods to receive your payment!